Kartaverse/Kartaverse-Docs/docs/fuses.md

 ![kvrVingette](Images/kvrVingette_nodes.png)

-This node graph setup allows the "kvrVingette" to create the radial lens masking pattern, and the Merge node controls the final blending and layer transfer mode properties:
+This node graph setup allows the "kvrVignette" to create the radial lens masking pattern, and the Merge node controls the final blending and layer transfer mode properties:

-	MediaIn1 > kvrVingette1 > Merge1.Foreground
+	MediaIn1 > kvrVignette1 > Merge1.Foreground
 	MediaIn1 > Merge1.Background
 	Merge1 > MediaOut1

-For a Canon R5C Dual Fisheye Stereo Lens setup, you would likely want to use the following Inspector window based "kvrVingette" and "Merge" node settings:
+For a Canon R5C Dual Fisheye Stereo Lens setup, you would likely want to use the following Inspector window based "kvrVignette" and "Merge" node settings:

 ![Edit Page Timeline](Images/kvrVingette_adustment_layer_controls.png)

-kvrVingette
+kvrVignette

 - Projection:
 	- Diagonal Field of View: 180